Murray Goldberg: Marine Learning Systems

 Also in 2010, Murray founded the company Marine Learning Systems (website).
 Their product, MarineLMS, is a learning management system for training in the maritime industry, with BC Ferries as their first customer.

+SkillGrader

+In 2023, Murray founded the company SkillGrader (website) as a spin-out of Marine Learning Systems.
+SkillGrader is an application for objective observational assessment of individuals or teams while performing skills.
+Early users include the Canadian Navy, large cruise lines, ferry operators and first responders.